tomfran/tomfran.github.io/content/posts/pair-unpair.md

 ---
 title: "Magic Keyboard and Trackpad on Multiple Macs"
 date: "2025-09-08"
-summary: "Not havint to manually unpair your devices from one Mac to another."
+summary: "Not having to manually unpair your devices from one Mac to another."
 description: "Using a Magic Keyboard and Trackpad on multiple Macs"
 toc: false
 readTime: true